-The insider advice on this page is from two of Wendy’s Trusted Travel Experts for England, Ireland, and Scotland: Jonathan and Preston Epstein of Celebrated Experiences.
+The insider advice on this page is from one of Wendy’s Trusted Travel Experts for England, Ireland, and Scotland: Jonathan Epstein of Celebrated Experiences.

 If you want to be filled with wanderlust—and jealousy—follow Jonathan’s Instagram feed.
 Between the picture-perfect Cotswold cottages and the Michelin-starred Scottish restaurants and the grand Irish castles, you’ll wish you could hide inside Jonathan’s suitcase on his next trip.
 The next best thing?
-Let him and his dad, Preston, arrange your itinerary, including the most scenic drives between all those fairytale properties and otherwise-hard-to-book restaurants.
-You’ll benefit from the duo’s close relationships with colorful hoteliers and star chefs, not to mention their friends all over the U.K. and Ireland—from whiskey distillers to crystal cutters to cashmere sweater weavers.
-Of course they can also snag tickets to special events (including Wimbledon and Premier League Soccer).
+Let him and his trusted deputy Nicole Baratelle arrange your itinerary, including the most scenic drives between all those fairytale properties and otherwise-hard-to-book restaurants.
+You’ll benefit from the duo’s close relationships with colorful hoteliers and star chefs, not to mention their friends all over the U.K. and Ireland—from whiskey distillers to crystal cutters to cashmere-sweater weavers.
+Of course, they can also snag tickets to special events (including Wimbledon and Premier League Soccer).

 Things to Do and See

 If cars are what you fancy, you can do much better in Britain than the Cotswold Motoring Museum’s small collection in Bourton-on-the-Water.
 The town itself, while lovely in slower times of the year, really can be quite crowded in summer as well.

 Most underrated place

 When people think of the Cotswolds, they think of villages, walks, pubs, and gardens—but generally not castles.
 Sudeley Castle, however, in Winchcombe, probably has more connections to royalty—especially the Tudors—than any other stately home outside greater London: Henry VIII’s last wife lived here; King Charles I found refuge here during the Civil War.
 The gardens are magnificent as well.